JyotimoyKashyap/JyotimoyKashyap/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ML integration in Android
+- 🔭 I’m currently working on Kotlin Coroutines and Paging
-- 🌱 I’m currently learning Kotlin.
+- 🌱 I’m currently learning pretty much anything that's beneficial.
-- 💬 Ask me about Android - Frontend to be specific
+- 💬 Ask me about Android
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: He/His
-- ⚡ Fun fact: I love UI/UX

 ---